KHUSHI1296/data-analyst-portfolio-/SQL-Projects/README.md

 ## Files in this Repository
 - `SQL queries.sql` → All SQL queries practiced
 - `README.md` → Project documentation
-- 'chinook_analysis' → All SQL queries used in the project
+- 'chinook_analysis.sql' → All SQL queries used in the project

 ## Tools Used
 - MySQL